Fjeddo/Angular2-Continuous-Delivery-To-Azure/README.md

 - The Angular 2 app is added. **Note the reference to index.d.ts in main.ts.** This seems to be needed to make gulp transpile the Angular 2 without errors.
 Here is [the code](https://github.com/Fjeddo/Angular2-Continuous-Delivery-To-Azure/tree/163e1f099526545d76b376598ad28a1fcbae40b2).

 ##Done!
-Now, if the deployment is correctly connected in the Azure Portal, the web application should deployed when pushing to the correct branch.
-Have a look at the web app in the example here http://angular2-cd.azurewebsites.net.
+Now, if the deployment is correctly connected in the Azure Portal, the web application should deployed when pushing to the correct branch. ~~Have a look at the web app in the example here http://angular2-cd.azurewebsites.net~~.

 ##Note
 This branch handles routing correctly, the master branch does not.

+The routing enabled branch is deployed here: **[http://angular2-routing-cd.azurewebsites.net](http://angular2-routing-cd.azurewebsites.net)**

+Here is an example URL with optional route parameter: [http://angular2-routing-cd.azurewebsites.net/hello/Fjeddo](http://angular2-routing-cd.azurewebsites.net/hello/Fjeddo).